-- (1) for all of our private equity investments - (2) for a majority of our private equity investments - (3) for a minority of our private equity investments

-☑ (C) We provide training on ESG aspects and management best practices relevant to the portfolio company to C-suite executives only
+- o (1) for all of our private equity investments - o (3) for a minority of our private equity investments - ☑ (C) We provide training on ESG aspects and management best practices relevant to the portfolio company to C-suite executives only

-- \circ (1) for all of our private equity investments - (2) for a majority of our private equity investments - (3) for a minority of our private equity investments
+- o (1) for all of our private equity investments - o (2) for a majority of our private equity investments

-(D) We provide training on ESG aspects and management best practices relevant to the portfolio company to employees (excl.
+☑ (D) We provide training on ESG aspects and management best practices relevant to the portfolio company to employees (excl.
 C-suite executives)

-- (1) for all of our private equity investments - (2) for a majority of our private equity investments - (3) for a minority of our private equity investments

-(E) We support the portfolio company in developing and implementing its ESG strategy
+- o (1) for all of our private equity investments - o (3) for a minority of our private equity investments - ☑ (E) We support the portfolio company in developing and implementing its ESG strategy

-- (1) for all of our private equity investments - (2) for a majority of our private equity investments - \circ (3) for a minority of our private equity investments - (F) We support portfolio companies by finding external ESG expertise, e.g. consultants or auditors
+- o (1) for all of our private equity investments - (2) for a majority of our private equity investments - o (3) for a minority of our private equity investments - ☑ (F) We support portfolio companies by finding external ESG expertise, e.g. consultants or auditors

-- \circ (1) for all of our private equity investments - (2) for a majority of our private equity investments - $\circ~$ (3) for a minority of our private equity investments

-☑ (G) We share best practices across portfolio companies, e.g. educational sessions or the implementation of environmental and social management systems
+- o (1) for all of our private equity investments - (2) for a majority of our private equity investments - (3) for a minority of our private equity investments - ☑ (G) We share best practices across portfolio companies, e.g. educational sessions or the implementation of environmental and social management systems

-- (1) for all of our private equity investments - (2) for a majority of our private equity investments - (3) for a minority of our private equity investments

-□ (H) We include penalties or incentives to improve ESG performance in management remuneration schemes
+- o (1) for all of our private equity investments - o (2) for a majority of our private equity investments - (3) for a minority of our private equity investments - $\square$ (H) We include penalties or incentives to improve ESG performance in management remuneration schemes - ☐ (I) Other - o (J) We do not ensure that adequate ESG-related competence exists at the portfolio company level

-🗆 (I) Other

-• (J) We do not ensure that adequate ESG-related competence exists at the portfolio company level